Sawangg/kronos/README.md

 # Kronos

-Fastest backtest framework to test your quantitative strategies.
+Fast backtest framework to test your quantitative strategies.
 Here is a list of some of the features:

 - Fast and easy to use (3 seconds to backtest 1 year of data with a tick of 1 second)
-- Data source agnostic
+- Data source agnostic, provide OHLCV data how you wish
 - Can simulate down to a precision of 1 nanosecond for HFT strategies

+## TODO

 - Support for derivatives (Futures, Options, Warrants, ...)

-## TODO

 - Configurable slippage for a more realistic result
 - Supports multiple instruments in one simulation for complex strategies
 - Visualize your strategy how you wish using websockets
 - Support multiple programming languages to create your strategy
-- Paper trading using live data sources
+- Support L2 data for a better overview of the order book
+- Support other data types like FIX

 ## How to run

 ```rs

 ```
+> [!NOTE]
+> You should be careful about stock split in your data if it isn't ajusted, it might falsify the result of the simulation

 ## Implement a strategy